ztratar/slate-edit-list/README.md

 #### Assumption about the schema

-You can use this plugins with custom list block types (using plugin [arguments](#arguments)).
-But your lists structure should still conform to a few rules.
-These rules are implemented as schema.
+You can use this plugin with custom list block types (using plugin [arguments](#arguments)).
+But your list structure should still conform to a few rules.
+These rules are implemented as normalizations.

 Here is what a minimal list would look like: